Installation

 Agent token

-Agent tokens can be handed over to individual agents via CROW_AGENT_SECRET
+The resulting tokens can be handed over to individual agents and referenced via CROW_AGENT_SECRET

 Registration of a new agent through UI